 - Links: That you are not liable for any content on outside websites, and that there is no endorsement implied.

 - Governing law: Of the appropriate state.

-If you are unsure of what to add for your policies, you can use another site’s policy as a template, but be sure to update with your site name and relevant information.
+If you are unsure of what to add for your policies, you can use another site’s policy as a template, but be sure to modify it fully for your needs.
 In other words, don’t copy a policy from an online retailer; it will look pretty silly if you political website disclaimers include information about product returns and call center hours.

 A number of free policy generators can be found online.
 You may also want to get legal help from an attorney in setting up you policies.